See What We Do

 Neurocore may be covered by your insurance

 Many insurance plans cover Neurocore’s services.
 We provide a FREE insurance consultation prior to the time of the initial neurological assessment to inform clients if and how much will be covered.
-You may be able to use your Health Savings Account (HSA) for Neurocore services.
+You may be able to use your Health Savings Account (HSA), Flexible Spending Account (FSA) and Health Reimbursement Arrangement (HRA) for Neurocore services. for Neurocore services.

 In Michigan, we are an in-network partner for Blue Cross Blue Shield (BCBS) and Blue Care Network (BCN) and will directly bill your insurance for your convenience.